Trump to rally faithful in Arizona

 "Big crowds, will also be covered on TV.
 See you Saturday evening!"

-The rally, in a rural area outside Phoenix, is expected to feature a raft of Republicans who happily parrot the unsubstantiated claims that the 2020 election was fixed.
+The rally, on farmland 60 miles (100 kilometers) from Phoenix, is expected to feature a raft of Republicans who have echoed the unsubstantiated claims that the 2020 election was fixed.

-They include Kari Lake, who Trump has endorsed for governor of Arizona in this year's race.
-She has previously said she would not have certified President Joe Biden's victory if she had been in office at the time.
+They include Kari Lake, whom Trump has endorsed for governor of Arizona in this year's race.
+She has previously said she would not have certified Biden's victory if she had been in office at the time.

 Also expected to appear is Mike Lindell, the CEO of MyPillow, who has spent millions of dollars trying to overturn the election.

-Trump, who lost his Twitter megaphone for his repeated lies about the poll, has been a much lower-key presence in US politics since being booted from office.
+Trump, who lost his Twitter megaphone for his claims about the poll, has been a much lower-key presence in US politics since leaving office.

-But he still looms large in the Republican Party, where adherence to his unproven theories -- or at least not publicly denying them -- is often vital to survival for members of Congress and state legislatures.
+But he still looms large in the Republican party, where adherence to his theories -- or at least not publicly denying them -- is often vital to survival for members of Congress and state legislatures.

-The Florence rally will be the first time Trump has appeared before a large crowd since October, and observers will be watching the turnout as a gauge of how much power he still wields with the base.
+Turnout at the Florence rally will be keenly watched as a gauge of how much power he still wields with the base.

-In the lead up to his election win in 2016, and throughout his presidency, tens of thousands of supporters would throng venues to hear their man run through his grievances.
+In the lead up to his election win in 2016, and throughout his presidency, tens of thousands of supporters would throng venues to hear him speak.

 But crowds have since dwindled.

-But last week he ventured onto National Public Radio (NPR), where he said he recommends that people get vaccinated against Covid-19 -- a hot button issue in the US, where there is widespread distrust of science among those on the Right.
+But last week he ventured onto National Public Radio (NPR), where he said he recommends that people get vaccinated against Covid-19 -- a hot button issue in the United States, where there is widespread vaccine hesitancy.

 He then cut the interview short when challenged over his claims of election fraud.